 Jimmy, Melissa & Shelby take turns pushing her wheelchair around the bases.
 All of the special needs players get to bat, field and have an end of season pizza party & trophy presentation.
 Everybody is a winner in Paige’s league!

 This year marks another milestone in Paige’s life.
 As a freshman at Wilson Central High School she will be introduced, yet again, to a new environment.
 Jimmy and Melissa, while providing a safe and stable homelife, insist on Paige being part of everyday society.
 Rather than guarding her away they strive to keep her involved in varied activities to expose her to a normal life as possible.
 Paige will be enrolled in the CDC (Comprehensive Development Class) class at Wilson Central.
 While she is limited vocally, she is aided in her communication by use of her “Chat PC.”
 This device is pre-loaded with Paige’s answer to many questions she may be asked.
 Everything from her name and address to her favorite color or movie can be accessed and produced in digital sound.
 Reading and music are her favorite subjects with math somewhat farther down the line.

-One must experience Paige’s spark, tight hugs and huge smile to begin to know how “Special” she is to everyone she meets.
+go to link One must experience Paige’s spark, tight hugs and huge smile to begin to know how “Special” she is to everyone she meets.
 To know Alyssa Paige Wright, is to love her.
 Paige, you are truly “Special!”